skiptirengu/ahonbotto/README.md

 **A:** Why not?

 **Q:** _What does this do?_
-**A:** It has a optimized, resilient and brainlet proof audio streaming system, allowing url queueing and youtube api searching (for the latter you need to create a YouTube api token).
+**A:** It has a optimized, resilient and brainlet proof audio streaming system, allowing url queueing, youtube playlists and youtube api searching (for the latter you need to create a YouTube api token).
 It also has some other text commands (see !help for a complete list).

 **Q:** _Can I copy, share, sell, tell my friends I programmed this bot, give it as a birthday present to my grandma, etc?_
 **A:** Yes, you can [Do What The F*ck You Want](LICENSE) with it.